liam-0398/rockskunk/README.md

 ## Not Implemented Yet

-- Vectors
+- Vectors (this will take FOREVER)
 - Pascal FFI
 - Records
 - Static declarations
-- Register Allocation
+- Register Allocation (this will take FOREVER)
 - Malloc/Free
 - Directives
 - Compound operators